ADN Selective Admissions Information

 Basic Skills Assessment

-- Applicants whose scores are below the levels required for admission must successfully complete the courses needed to reach the college level before being deemed eligible for the program.
-These developmental courses are not counted in the cumulative grade point average.
+- Applicants whose scores are below the levels required for admission must successfully complete the prerequisites for MATH 141 and BIOL 181.
+Developmental level courses are not counted in the cumulative grade point average.

 Grade Point Average